tomwillfixit/swarm-test-cluster/README.md

   help		Shows a list of commands or help for one command

 ```
+# Checkpoint:
+![Trophy](images/trophy.jpg)

-# Checkpoint reached : Congratulations!
+# Congratulations!
 You have all the tools installed !!
-![Trophy](images/trophy.jpg)

 ## Step 2 : Create Swarm Test Cluster